Skip to main content

 Had he been a Catholic, the commander of the Army of Northern Virginia, self-effacing in victory and noble in defeat, would likely today be known as St. Robert of Appomattox, idol as he was of his people, their lodestar.

-The Union Army’s siege ended in 1865, but it still has a grip on Petersburg, Virginia
+The Union Army’s siege ended in 1865, but it still has a grip on Petersburg, Virginia.

-He told Lincoln he was better than any other officer on the field at Bull Run and got the Army’s top job.
-He built a beaten force into a proud one and stole a march on Robert E. Lee with it.
-He was twenty-four hours away from winning the Civil War.
-Then he fell apart.
+He told President Lincoln that he was better than any other officer on the field at Bull Run, and he got the Army’s top job.
+He built a beaten force into a proud one, and stole a march on Robert E. Lee with it.
+He was 24 hours away from winning the Civil War.
+Then, he fell apart.

 The general’s favorite horse